NYPL/ami-preservation/ami_scripts/README.md

 * -f, --fiscal: Optional.
 Organize statistics and visualizations by fiscal year instead of the default calendar year.
 * -e, --engineer: Optional.
 Filter the output to include only specific engineers.
 This should be followed by one or more last names.
 * -H, --historical: Optional.
 Analyze data from all available years instead of just the current year.
-* -p, --previous-fiscal: Optional.
-Analyze data from the previous fiscal year.
+* -p, --previous-fiscal: Focuses on the previous fiscal year or a specified calendar year (e.g., -p FY23 or -p 2020).
+* --vendor: Pulls data exclusively from the vendor table.
+* --c, -combined: Combines data from both vendor and in-house sources.

 This script performs the following steps: